-- c) The term RTI is typically much narrower than what is meant by MTSS.
-Some of these topics include the identification of a student with specific learning disabilities under IDEA, individual student problem solving approach to interventions, standard protocol approach to interventions or possibly a school wide approach.
-In Kansas MTSS encompasses all of these issues. - d) MTSS is a continuum of school-wide, evidence based set of processes that support a rapid response to the needs of each child as early as possible when they are not learning at the rate necessary to progress in the general education curriculum.
+A Multi-Tier System of Supports (MTSS) is the process that Haysville Public Schools uses to describe how our district provides supports for each child in our school district to be successful.
+This process includes procedures and tools that teachers will use to make instructional decisions for each child that they instruct.
+MTSS is a continuum of schoolwide, evidence based set of processes that support a rapid response to the needs of each child as early as possible when they are not learning at the rate necessary to progress in the general education curriculum.
 The main goal is MTSS is to use our resources in ways that enable every child to be successful.
 This is accomplished by being prevention oriented, knowing who needs support as early as possible each school year, and putting the necessary supports in place as quickly as possible.
-It also requires that evidence-based interventions for all students be available based on each student's needs. - (1) Each student will be screened at the beginning of the school year using the following tools: Literacy First Screeners, Scantron, and AIMSWeb. - Screening data will then be reviewed in each building at grade level PLC's and/or Student Improvement Teams.
-These teams will determine necessary instructional/behavioral interventions for each student. - Instructional/behavioral interventions will be implemented as early as possible each school year. - (2) Student growth rate will be reviewed by grade level PLC's and/or Student Improvement Teams at least once every six weeks to determine if progress is being made by each student needing intervention.
-This is considered Tier-One intervention.
+It also requires that evidence-based interventions for all students be available based on each student's needs.